an-minyoung/an-minyoung.github.io/_projects/3_project.markdown

 ## Discussion

 The project as presented demonstrates an α-model method of motor control through changing the Nitinol wire properties. λ-model requires a feedback signal from the muscle spindle, a fiber running the length of the muscle that senses stretch sensory information.
 A λ-model could be modeled by installing a position sensor on the actuator or a rotary encoder at the joint, sending the muscle property data that the muscle spindle broadcasts.
 A PID controller could then be implemented to give the actuators a spring-like quality that is seen in muscle fibers<sup>[[3]](https://www.ncbi.nlm.nih.gov/pubmed/8930238)</sup>.

+Future work would also involve building out the "forearm".
+For now the apparatus actuates a collar with a Base-15 u channel, seen with a bolt in place in the demo video.

 ## References